timmonfette1/IPTool/README.md

 Future Enhancements
 -------------
-I have written an FFI interface around IP Tool Core and I would like to create librarys for various languages that can allow the tool to be used in a variety of different programming languages.
+I have written an FFI interface around IP Tool Core and I would like to create libraries for various languages that can allow the tool to be used in a variety of different programming languages.

 When that is written, it will probably exist in it's own repository (iptool-ffi).<br />